uriel1998/skipa/README.md

 resolve conflicts, and re-write that metadata in the file itself and in the filename.

-*note: I treat the metadata "Keywords" and the term "tags" interchangably here*
+*note: I treat the metadata "Keywords" and the term "tags" interchangeably here*

 ## 2. License